 The campaign was a huge success with US audiences because it gained significant traction in a short period of time.
 The campaign received more than 125,000 social media posts and about 12% of online conversations about Coca-Cola were attributed to the campaign.

-It is even more evident about its success as an effective advertising campaign when keyword searches on search engines spiked when they typed in “Coke” or “Coca-Cola”.
+The fact that keyword searches on search engines spiked when people typed in “Coke” or “Coca-Cola” is further evidence of the success of this strategy.
 This data shows that when people had heard about the campaign but didn’t exactly know what it was called or what it was about, they actively searched for it to learn more.
 Their willingness to search for the information shows that they actually do want to interact with the brand at some point.

-One of the many reasons why the campaign was successful is due to the factor that it directly appealed to individual consumers.
-As much as it would not be considered a realistic strategy or even a good one, in the long run, it is important that you considered how your campaign will be perceived at an individual level.
-Another reason that it was effective is because of its ability to adapt to narrative structures.
+One of the many reasons why the campaign was successful is due to the fact that it directly appealed to individual consumers.
+As much as this wasn’t a realistic strategy, it is important to consider how your campaign will be perceived at an individual level.
+Another reason that this campaign was effective is its ability to adapt to narrative structures.
 It offered an insane amount of possibilities for storytelling directly in its advertising.
-So, think of that kind of potential early on in your campaign.

 The intention of the Adidas/Snapchat campaign was to create a positive and creative image with its young audience.
-They show out to try and show how showing positivity in sport can have the power to spark positivity in the world.
-They used Snapchat because they needed a storytelling vehicle to get millions tuned into their positive message and express it in their own way.
+This campaign proves how showing positivity in sport can spark positivity in the world.
+Adidas partnered with Snapchat because they needed a storytelling vehicle to get millions tuned into their positive message and express it in their own way.
 They saw that Snapchat had the tools, the audience, and the scale to realize such an ambitious campaign.

 Once they established their platform, Snap Ads gave Adidas the ability to use video to spread the “Here to Create” message to the public.
 Without them even trying, influencer marketing came into play when world-famous athletes praised the campaign for its creativity and encouraged their fans to check out the ads and videos that Adidas was creating.